 NAD pigs are much more likely to experience abuse at slaughterhouses relating to handling and moving the animals.
 Abuses observed by the FSIS itself include pigs being electroshocked, prodded, kicked, shoved, and dragged by workers attempting to force the animals to move.
 NAD pigs are also at a higher risk of carrying human-transmissible pathogens because they are held longer than ambulatory pigs, often in feces-ridden pens.

-The plaintiffs’ petition requested that, in order to meet its obligations under the HMSA and FMIA, the FSIS engage in rulemaking to end the slaughter of NAD pigs.
-Unfortunately, on September 16, 2019, the FSIS denied plaintiffs’ petition, stating that its existing regulations and inspection procedures “are sufficient and effective” in ensuring that NAD pigs are humanely handled and in preventing diseased animals from entering the food supply.
-Plaintiffs were unsatisfied with this outcome, and chose the last resort of suing the agency to force it to address its failures under the law.
+Our petition requested that, in order to meet its obligations under the HMSA and FMIA, the FSIS engage in rulemaking to end the slaughter of NAD pigs.
+Unfortunately, on September 16, 2019, the FSIS denied our petition, stating that its existing regulations and inspection procedures “are sufficient and effective” in ensuring that NAD pigs are humanely handled and in preventing diseased animals from entering the food supply.
+We deemed this response to be insufficient.
+As a last resort, we chose to sue the agency to force it to address its failures under the law.
+To learn more about humane slaughter, click here.
+To learn more about nonambulatory animals, click here.

 Case Name: Farm Sanctuary v.
 Perdue